topdop80234/github-workflow-example/README.md

 ---
 # Workflow Configurations

 This Repository contains 2 workflows.
+Running and past workflow actions can be tracked under the [**Actions** Tab](https://github.com/applanga/github-workflow-example/actions).

 [.github/workflows/applanga-push.yml](https://github.com/applanga/github-workflow-example/blob/master/.github/workflows/applanga-push.yml) will push any `.json` source files under the directory `react_json_sample/en/` to Applanga whenever they are changed in the repository.